wshager/frink/README.md

 | ------ | ------------------- | ------------ |
 | name  | <code>string</code> | Optional.
 The name of the node |
 | value | <code>string</code> | The value of the node |

+___

+Notes:

+* In some cases the name param is optional.
+A name must be provided to a constructor function when the parent node is of type *map*.
+* A document may also be constructed on demand, for example when accessing or modifying a temporary structure.
+* Documents can be both persistent (AKA immutable) or plain JSON under the hood.
+This can be decided when a document node is created.